ioanj/pm-documents/Scoping.md

 ## Prepare for Scoping

-As the Product Manager:
+1. Prepare the list of attendees
+  - Business Owner
+  - Product Manager
+  - Product Designer (from XP Team)
+  - Anchor (from XP Team)
+  - Application Architect/SME/SA

-- Meet with the Product Owner
+2. Meet with the Product Owner
   - Discuss the product
   - Get existing documentation
   - Obtain list of additional invitees
-    - Application Architect
-    - SME
-    - SA
-    - Stakeholders (a single stakeholder is best, someone _directly_ connected to the product and the related business)
-- Schedule Room (90 minutes - 2 hours)
+3. Schedule Room (90 minutes - 2 hours)
   - Large whiteboard recommended
   - Room for facilitator and note taker to move around freely
   - Projector/monitor (helpful, but optional)
-- Send invitation
+4. Send invitation
   - Include the scoping goals and agenda to the invitees
-- Pair with another Product Manager
+5. Pair with another Product Manager
   - One person facilitates the meeting
   - The other writes on the board (no laptop note taker)
-- Bring stickies, notes, pens for people to take notes and jot down questions
+6. Bring stickies, notes, pens for people to take notes and jot down questions